openstack/monasca-agent/README.md

 * System metrics such as cpu and memory utilization.
 * Nagios plugins.
 The Monasca Agent can run Nagios plugins and send the status code returned by the plugin as a metric to the Monasca API.
 * Statsd.
 The Monasca Agent supports an integrated Statsd daemon which can be used by applications via a statsd client library.
-* Retrieving metrics from log files written in a specific format.
 * Host alive.
 The Monasca Agent can perform active checks on a host to determine if it is alive using ping(ICMP) or SSH.
 * Process checks.
 The Monasca Agent can check a process and return several metrics on the process such as number of instances, memory, io and threads.
 * Http Endpoint checks.
 The Monasca Agent can perform active checks on http endpoints by sending an HTTP request to an API.